 Abstract

-Purpose: Medicine shortages have a detrimental impact on stakeholders in the PSC.
+Purpose: Medicine shortages have a detrimental impact on stakeholders in the pharmaceutical supply chain (PSC).
 Existing studies suggest that building resilience strategies can mitigate the effects of these shortages.
-As such, this research examined if resilience strategies can reduce the impact of medicine shortages in the United Kingdom's (UK) pharmaceutical supply chain (PSC).
+As such, this research aims to examine whether resilience strategies can reduce the impact of medicine shortages in the United Kingdom's (UK) PSC.

-Methodology: A sequential mixed-methods approach that involved qualitative and quantitative research enquiry was employed in this study.
+Design/methodology/approach: A sequential mixed-methods approach that involved qualitative and quantitative research enquiry was employed in this study.
 The data were collected using semi-structured interviews with 23 key UK PSC actors at the qualitative stage.
 During the quantitative phase, 106 respondents completed the survey questionnaires.
-The data were analysed using partial least square structural equation modelling (PLS-SEM).
+The data were analysed using partial least square-structural equation modelling (PLS-SEM).

 Findings: The results revealed that reactive and proactive elements of resilience strategies helped tackle medicine shortages.
-Reactive strategies increased relational issues such as behavioural uncertainty, while proactive strategies mitigated them.
+Reactive strategies increased relational issues such as behavioural uncertainty, whilst proactive strategies mitigated them.

 Practical implications: The findings suggest that PSC managers and decision-makers can benefit from adopting structural flexibility and proactive strategies, which are cost-effective measures to tackle medicine shortages.
-Also, engaging in strategic alliances as a proactive strategy mitigates relational issues that may arise in a complex SC.
+Also engaging in strategic alliances as a proactive strategy mitigates relational issues that may arise in a complex supply chain (SC).

 Original language | English |